krisek/audioloader/README.md

 7. You've been warned

 No responsililty on my side for any damage.
-The application is intended to be used on friendly or appropriately protected environemt.
+The application is intended to be used in friendly or appropriately protected network environemt.

 # Use